 numbers per company) often are made at Charter time.

-means attention to a handful of points, which we enumerate as Good
+means attention to a handful of points, which we enumerate in the following

-— will the Working Group build test materials or acquire them?
+possible — will the Working Group build test materials or acquire

 enumerate the quality-related deliverables